 Quantum Hall and Josephson effects remain in the focus of experimental and theoretical research over decades.
 The study of the effects led to development of new fundamental physical concepts.
 At the same time they play a crucial role in metrology and determination of fundamental constants.
 We have discovered a deviation from the quantum mechanical prediction for the Hall conductivity and Josephson frequency-voltage relation due to radiative antiscreening of electric charge in an external magnetic field and predicted a weak dependence of the Josephson and von Klitzing constants on the magnetic field strength.
 This remarkable and unexpected manifestation of a fine nonlinear quantum field effect in a collective phenomenon in condensed matter is within the reach of the existing experimental techniques and merits a dedicated experimental analysis.

 Bhabha scattering provides a very efficient tool for luminosity determination at electron-positron colliders and thus it is crucial for extracting physics from the experimental data.
 The two-loop corrections have to be incorporated into the theoretical analysis to match the demands of the present and future colliders.
-We have evaluated the two-loop photonic and heavy flavor corrections in the physical case of small electron mass by means of infrared matching method.
+We have evaluated the two-loop photonic and heavy flavor corrections in the physical case of small electron mass by means of infrared subtraction method.

 The advent of multi-TeV colliders like the LHC during the present decade or a future linear electron-positron collider will give access to a completely new energy domain to study the electroweak interactions.
 Once the characteristic energies $\sqrt{s}$ are far larger than the masses of the $W$- and $Z$-bosons, $M_{W,Z}$, exclusive reactions will receive virtual corrections enhanced by powers of the large electroweak logarithm $\ln\bigl({s/ M_{W,Z}^2}\bigr)$.
 The accuracy of the theoretical estimates necessary for the search of new physics beyond the standard model can be guaranteed only by including the logarithmic two-loop corrections.
 We have solved the problem for the electron-positron or quark-antiquark annihilation into a pair of fermions.